cyberark/conjur-openapi-spec/CONTRIBUTING.md

 ### Utility Script Reference

+`bin/transform [--dap/--oss]`
+* Generates a usable version of the specification for either Conjur (--oss) or DAP (--dap)
+* Generates the Conjur version of the spec by default

 `bin/api_test [-e <endpoint>]`
 * Runs containerized contract testing on all endpoints specified in [`openapi.yml`](openapi.yml)
 * Specifying an endpoint with the `-e|--endpoint` flag runs contract tests on that endpoint alone.